Robbers hold employees at gunpoint at popular pizza restaurant, police say

-ATLANTA - Police are investigating an armed robbery at Fellini's Pizza in midtown Atlanta.
+ATLANTA - Police are investigating an armed robbery at Fellini's Pizza in Atlanta.

-"One dude had his gun out and the other dude was talking to the manager, making her get the money," a witness told Channel 2's Audrey Washington.

-According to the police incident report, last Monday night, one man walked inside the front door of the restaurant, another guy used the side door, both pointed guns at the employees and forced them to the floor.
+According to the police incident report, last Monday night, one man walked through the front door of the restaurant in Candler Park while another man used the side door.
+Both pointed guns at the employees and forced them to the floor, the report said.

 TRENDING STORIES: